coderaiser/putout/README.md

 This command will **disable all rules** that 🐊**Putout** can find right now and **enable** a single rule.
 All built-in rules made for good and highly suggested to be used, all of them are enabled in all my repositories, since they have auto fix.

-☝️*You can always disable what you don't need, so give it a try you wan't regret 🐊.*
+☝️*You can always disable what you don't need, so give it a try.
+You won't regret 🐊.*

 Happy coding 🎈!